 My Favorite Things:

 The Atlantic ocean, nighttime, extremely hot tea, mildly dark chocolate and late cretaceous dinosaurs.
 The music of the Smashing Pumpkins and William Prince.
 The art of Frida Kahlo, Leonardo Da Vinci, Egon Schiele, Francesco Clemente, Steven Spazuk, and Jason Mowry.

-I am formerly based in Alberta and now reside in New Brunswick, Canada.
+I was formerly based in Alberta and now reside in New Brunswick, Canada.
 For more information email: email@example.com